MicrosoftDocs/entra-docs/docs/fundamentals/copilot-entra-lifecycle-workflow.md

 ---
 # required metadata

-title: Manage lifecycle workflows with Copilot in Microsoft Entra
+title: Manage lifecycle workflows with Microsoft Security Copilot
-description: Use Copilot in Microsoft Entra to assist with the creation of lifecycle workflows for Joiner, Mover and Leaver scenarios, execute workflows on-demand, and assist with using workflow insights to monitor workflow execution and troubleshoot if needed.
+description: Use Microsoft Security Copilot in the Microsoft Entra admin center to create lifecycle workflows for Joiner, Mover, and Leaver scenarios.
+Execute workflows on-demand and use workflow insights to monitor execution and troubleshoot as needed.
 keywords:
 author: rwike77
 ms.author: ryanwi